HeliosLive/weather-app/README.md

 # End User Guide

 After you open the website you will face with home page directly and see a carousel includes 5 cities data.
-It's an autoplay slider after a couple of seconds slide changes.
+It's an autoplay slider after a couple of seconds slide changes (if you hover the card autoplay will pause).
 However you can click any bullet to change slides.
 Inside of this carousel you will see city data card and a button bottom of the card which makes you see hourly selected city forecast.

 In addition, there is a search tab as well.
 If you click the hamburger menu button at top left you can open the menu.